HBA114/Kodlama.io.Devs/ReadMe.md

 ### Cloning Project

-- You can open project with Visual Studio directily with choosing Clone a Project section or you can use Github Desktop.
+- You can open project with Visual Studio directly (recommended) with choosing Clone a Project section or you can use Github Desktop.

 ### How To Run This Project